Sarah McLachlan: Awards and achievements

 McLachlan has been nominated for 26 Juno Awards and has won twelve.
-In 1992, her video for "Into the Fire" was selected as best music video.
-In 1998, she won Female Vocalist of the Year, Songwriter of the Year (along with Pierre Marchand), Single of the Year for "Building a Mystery", and Album of the Year for Surfacing.
-In 2000, she won an International Achievement award and in 2004, won Pop Album of the Year for Afterglow and again shared the Songwriter of the Year award with Pierre Marchand for the singles "Fallen", "World on Fire", and "Stupid".
-In 2009, she was presented with the Humanitarian Award and she won the Adult Contemporary Album of the year award in 2015 for "Shine On" and again in 2017 for "Wonderland".
+In 1992, her video for "Into the Fire" won the Juno for Best Video.
+In 1998, Surfacing won the Best Album award, and "Building a Mystery" won Single of the Year.
+She won the awards for Best Female Vocalist and, with Marchand, Songwriter of the Year.
+Marchand also won the Best Producer award for "Building a Mystery".
+In 2000, she won the International Achievement Award and in 2004, won Pop Album of the Year for Afterglow and shared the Songwriter of the Year award with Marchand for the singles "Fallen", "World on Fire", and "Stupid".
+In 2009, she was presented with the Juno Humanitarian Award.
+She won the Adult Contemporary Album of the year award in 2015 for "Shine On" and the same award in 2017 for "Wonderland".
+At this ceremony, she was also inducted into the Canadian Music Hall of Fame.

-McLachlan has also won three Grammy Awards.
-She was awarded Best Female Pop Vocal Performance in 1997 for "Building a Mystery" and again in 1999 for the live version of "I Will Remember You".
-She also won Best Pop Instrumental Performance in 1997 for "Last Dance".

-McLachlan's song "Building a Mystery" came in at 91 on VH1's 100 Greatest Songs of the 1990s.
+McLachlan has been nominated for 14 Grammy Awards and has won three.
+She won the Best Female Pop Vocal Performance in 1998 for "Building a Mystery" and again in 2000 for the live version of "I Will Remember You".
+At the 1998 ceremony, she also won Grammy Award for Best Pop Instrumental Performance for "Last Dance".
+"Building a Mystery" was No. 91 on VH1's 100 Greatest Songs of the 1990s.

 McLachlan was awarded the Elizabeth Cady Stanton Visionary Award in 1998 for advancing the careers of women in music.

 In 1999, she was appointed as an Officer of the Order of Canada in recognition of her successful recording career, her role in Lilith Fair, and the charitable donations she made to women's shelters across Canada.
 In 2001, she was inducted to the Order of British Columbia.
+In 2002, she received the Queen Elizabeth II Golden Jubilee Medal and, in 2012, the Queen Elizabeth II Diamond Jubilee Medal.
+In 2015, she received the Governor General's Performing Arts Award for Lifetime Artistic Achievement, Canada's highest honour in the performing arts.